 - All of the prerequisites for Tenant attach: SCCM client details

-- A minimum supported version of ConfigMgr is 2006.
+- The minimum supported version of ConfigMgr is 2006.

 - All sites (child primary and secondary servers) in the hierarchy must meet the minimum ConfigMgr version 2006 requirement.